 The Huichol, or Wixárika, are the most intensely mystical of Mexico’s indigenous peoples.
-Dwelling in isolated mountain settlements around the borders of Nayarit, Jalisco, Zacatecas and Durango, they practise an extant form of pre-Colombian shamanism, having accepted only token elements of Spanish Catholicism.
+Dwelling in isolated mountain settlements around the borders of Nayarit, Jalisco, Zacatecas and Durango, they practise an extant form of pre-Columbian shamanism, having accepted only token elements of Spanish Catholicism.

 For the Huichol, religion and ritual are central elements of daily life.
 The cultivation of maize, particularly, is bound up with sacred rites and esoteric meaning.
 Animism – the belief that all objects are alive and imbued with spirit – is key to their enigmatic world view: rocks, trees, rivers and sky all have souls and there are as many gods as there are things in the world.